Special-K-s-Flightsim-Bots/DCSServerBot/COALITIONS.md

 guys to have everything in one place.

 **ATTENTION!**</BR>
-With COALITIONS enabled, some persistent displays will not appear in your server status channels like Player information or Mission Statistics, which would render all the work useless, if you could peek in there and see what is going on.
+With COALITIONS enabled, some persistent displays will not appear in your server status channels (or will be changed) like Player information or Mission Statistics, which would render all the work useless, if you could peek in there and see what is going on.
 You can still use the commands .players or .missionstats in your dedicated coalition channels, but you can't see data from the opposite coalition anymore.